Lubos-source/GoDot-Learning/README.md

 - [x] Enterable area
 - [x] Moving, Colliding Animated Player Character
 - [x] Different object like different reusable scenes
+- [x] Interactive object (with which can Player interact by pressing key)
+- [x] Popup Label Message (show on close)
+- [x] Inventory with slots + different types of items with amount collected

 ## TO DO: